 Thereafter, the legislature goes through a similar process to determine spending priorities and corresponding revenue requirements.
-Later in the session, the Appropriations and Finance Committees approve a budget, which is often different from the governor's.
+Later in the session, the Appropriations and Finance Committees approve a budget, which is often different from the governor's proposal.
 Negotiations with the governor's office reconcile the two versions and determine the final budget language and the state's fiscal path for the following two years.
 Lastly, the budget must be voted on and passed by both the House and Senate and signed into law by the governor.

-The General Fund ended Fiscal Year 2018 with a deficit of \$482,860,543 on the statutory basis of accounting.
-A transfer from the Budget Reserve Fund eliminated the shortfall.
-The Transportation Fund had an operating surplus of \$148,105,872, which left a positive fund balance of \$245,720,926 at the close of Fiscal Year 2018.
+The General Fund ended Fiscal Year 2019 with a surplus of \$370,597,419 on the statutory basis of accounting.
+In accordance with Section 4-30a of the Connecticut General Statutes, the surplus was transferred to the Budget Reserve Fund (BRF).
+The Special Transportation Fund had an operating surplus of \$74,395,384 which left a positive fund balance of \$320,116,310 at the close of Fiscal Year 2019.